 The point about not being able to guarantee the purchase of a goat is correct.

 While we do our very best to predict how many goats will be ordered from our charity gift catalogue each year and make sure that is the same number of goats that are distributed through our programs, it’s not an exact science.

 If more goats are purchased than there is demand for them, we always make sure the real needs of the families and communities we serve are our first priority.
 Most donors are happy with this as they know that their donation is still going towards the purchase of an item that will be valued, used and helpful — and we always try to use extra funds received for similar programs in the same or nearby areas.
 However, for some donors this arrangement simply doesn’t work for them and we respect that.

 So should I buy a goat for a family in Africa?

-We’ll run through the advantages of buying a goat in a moment, however if any of the disadvantages above make donating a goat a non-starter then maybe a charity goat isn’t the donation option for you.
+If any of the disadvantages above make donating a goat a non-starter then maybe a charity goat isn’t the donation option for you.
 Of course you can always buy a different charity gift or explore other donation options.
 The important thing is that you are:

 a) comfortable with the charity you’re donating to, and